 The Board of Directors may determine, in its sole discretion, that the administrative costs of the LAF shall be borne by the LAF.

 In the event that after the distribution of payments from the LAF, in accordance with the directives of the Board of Directors, funds remain in the LAF, these funds should be used for the benefit of needy Nazi victims as determined by the Board.

-Although the LAF will accept applications during the Filing Period, it is unknown when payments will be able to be made to eligible applicants.
+Although the LAF accepted applications during the Filing Period, it is unknown when payments will be able to be made to eligible applicants.
 Payments made from the LAF will be contingent upon:

 a) the German Restitution Courts making a final and non-appealable decision verifying the entitlement of the Claims Conference to a particular property or asset (this is something over which the Claims Conference has no control) and if relevant, the sale by the Claims Conference of the property; and

 b) applicant(s) demonstrating their entitlement as an heir by presenting proof of inheritance acceptable to the Claims Conference within the later of one year from the date the application is submitted to the Claims Conference or one year from the date the Claims Conference informs the applicant that it has received a positive final decision from the German Restitution Authorities.